-Online safety and protecting learners from potentially harmful and inappropriate online material forms part of the whole school approach to safeguarding, including policies, curriculum, staff training, roles and responsibilities of the designated safeguarding lead and parental engagement.
-The school has filtering and monitoring systems in place, which meet DfE filtering and monitoring standards.
+Online safety and protecting pupils from potentially harmful and inappropriate online material forms part of the whole school approach to safeguarding, including policies, curriculum, staff training, roles and responsibilities of the designated safeguarding lead and parental engagement.
+The school has filtering and monitoring systems in place, which meet the updated DfE filtering and monitoring standards (2024).
 This includes: